itdxer/neupy/site/2015/09/21/password_recovery.rst

 This string can look almost like a password with a few different symbols.
 The problem appears when network creates additional local minimum somewhere between input patterns.
 We can't prevent it from running into the local minimum.
-For more information about this problem you can check :ref:`tutorial about Discrete Hopfield Network <discrete-hopfield-network>`.
+For more information about this problem you can check :ref:`article about Discrete Hopfield Network <discrete-hopfield-network>`.

 Test it using Monte Carlo
 -------------------------